GitHub-Insight-ANZ-Lab/copilot-lab-home-gallery-angular/labs/exercise-6.md

 Update the `getAllHousingLocations` function to make a call to the web server you configured.
 The code should use asynchronous code to make a GET request over HTTP.

-Ask copilot to implement the same logic using fetch first, then change to use HttpClient provided by Angular.
+Ask copilot to implement the same logic using `fetch`.
+Then see if it can use HttpClient provided by Angular as an alternative.

 <details>
   <summary>Hint - Possible Solution</summary>

 ```
-// adev/src/content/tutorials/first-app/steps/14-http/src-final/app/housing.service.ts
+// app/housing.service.ts
 import {Injectable} from '@angular/core';
 import {HousingLocation} from './housinglocation';
 @Injectable({